Events & Festivals of India to Be Held In November 2018

 10. Matsya Festival

 The Matsya Festival, held in Alwar, Rajasthan displays the cultural heritage of the state.
 Exhibitions, folk music, competitions, sports, songs and dances are the major attractions of this festival.
+This year it will held on 25th-26th Nov 2018.

 Suggested Tour : 8 Days – Rajasthan Tour from Delhi